au-research/raido/readme.md

 # raido-v2

-"Raido" is the re-implementation of the Oceania region [RAiD](https://raido.org.au) implementation.
+"Raido" is the new implementation of the Oceania region [RAiD](https://raido.org.au) implementation.

 It is not yet live, though you can find the demo environment at